MinghuiChen43/awesome-deep-phenomena/README.md

   - Daniel Smilkov, Nikhil Thorat, Been Kim, Fernanda Viégas, Martin Wattenberg. **
   - Digest:  This paper makes two contributions: it introduces SmoothGrad, a simple method that can help visually sharpen gradient-based sensitivity maps, and it discusses lessons in the visualization of these maps.

+- Network Dissection: Quantifying Interpretability of Deep Visual Representations. [[paper]](https://arxiv.org/abs/1704.05796) [[code]](http://netdissect.csail.mit.edu/)
+  - David Bau, Bolei Zhou, Aditya Khosla, Aude Oliva, Antonio Torralba. *CVPR 2017*
+  - Digest: We propose a general framework called Network Dissection for quantifying the interpretability of latent representations of CNNs by evaluating the alignment between individual hidden units and a set of semantic concepts.
+Given any CNN model, the proposed method draws on a broad data set of visual concepts to score the semantics of hidden units at each intermediate convolutional layer.

+- Interpretable Explanations of Black Boxes by Meaningful Perturbation. [[paper]](https://arxiv.org/abs/1704.03296)
+  - Ruth Fong, Andrea Vedaldi. *ICCV 2017*
+  - Digest: In this paper, we make two main contributions: First, we propose a general framework for learning different kinds of explanations for any black box algorithm.
+Second, we specialise the framework to find the part of an image most responsible for a classifier decision.

+- Learning Important Features Through Propagating Activation Differences. [[paper]](https://arxiv.org/abs/1704.02685) [[code]](https://github.com/kundajelab/deeplift)
+  - Avanti Shrikumar, Peyton Greenside, Anshul Kundaje. *ICML 2017*
+  - Digest: Here we present DeepLIFT (Deep Learning Important FeaTures), a method for decomposing the output prediction of a neural network on a specific input by backpropagating the contributions of all neurons in the network to every feature of the input.
+DeepLIFT compares the activation of each neuron to its 'reference activation' and assigns contribution scores according to the difference.

 - Axiomatic Attribution for Deep Networks. [[paper]](https://arxiv.org/abs/1703.01365) [[code]](https://github.com/ankurtaly/Integrated-Gradients)
   - Mukund Sundararajan, Ankur Taly, Qiqi Yan. *ICML 2017*
   - Digest: We identify two fundamental axioms---Sensitivity and Implementation Invariance that attribution methods ought to satisfy.
 We show that they are not satisfied by most known attribution methods, which we consider to be a fundamental weakness of those methods.